-Cuba profile - Timeline - BBC News
+Cuba profile

 1912 - US forces return to Cuba to help put down black protests against discrimination.

-1924 - Gerado Machado institutes vigorous measures, forwarding mining, agriculture and public works, but subsequently establishing a brutal dictatorship.
+1924 - Gerardo Machado institutes vigorous measures, forwarding mining, agriculture and public works, but subsequently establishing a brutal dictatorship.

 1925 - Socialist Party founded, forming the basis of the Communist Party.